DaAlbrecht/parking-garage/README.md

 # Parking-Garage

+## Disclaimer

+I used this project to look into sveltekit and learn about Typescript as well as a web framework.
+I have no prior experience to both.

 This was a mandatory project i need to do for my  Advanced Federal Diploma of Higher Education in Software Engineering.